Japan's Princess Mako marries commoner, loses royal status

 Japan’s Princess Mako marries commoner, loses royal status

 TOKYO (AP) — Japanese Princess Mako has married a commoner and lost her royal status in a union that has split public opinion and was delayed more than three years by a financial dispute involving her new mother-in-law.
 The palace said the marriage document for Mako and Kei Komuro was submitted Tuesday morning.
-The couple will make statements in the afternoon but will not have a wedding banquet.
-The palace noted many people do not celebrate their marriage.
-Mako and Komuro were classmates at a Tokyo university.
-He left for New York in 2018 to study law and only returned to Japan last month.
-No longer a royal, Mako also declined the dowry to which she was entitled for leaving the imperial family.
+The couple will make statements in the afternoon but will not have a wedding banquet or other celebrations.
+The palace has noted Mako has suffered a stress disorder due to negative attention on the couple.
+Mako and Komuro were university classmates and he has since finished law school in New York.
+Mako earlier declined the dowry to which she was entitled for leaving the imperial family.